udacity/udacidrone/docs/tutorial-shell.md

 ---
 id: tutorial-shell
-title: Python Shell
+title: UdaciDrone in the Python Shell
-sidebar_label: Tutorials
+sidebar_label:  UdaciDrone in the Python Shell
 ---

 This is a tutorial on the use of UdaciDrone to interact with a drone through the Python shell.